Law of Panama: Alleged violations

 Considerable evidence emerged that many constitutional provisions were not realized in the daily lives of Panamanian citizens as of the late 1980s.
 The most striking example involved the case of Dr. Hugo Spadafora, a former senior government official, who had criticized the role of the Defense Forces in politics and the alleged role of Noriega in drug trafficking.
 Spadafora's headless body was found in Costa Rica near the border of Panama in September 1985 after reports that he had been taken into custody by members of the Defense Forces.
-There also were allegations that Dr. Mauro Zúñiga, head of an opposition group called the National Civilian Coordinating Committee (Coordinador Civilista Nacional—COCINA), was abducted and beaten.
+There were also allegations that Dr. Mauro Zúñiga, head of an opposition group called the National Civilian Coordinating Committee (Coordinador Civilista Nacional—COCINA), was abducted and beaten.

 Although the Constitution provides for habeas corpus and for the prompt and uninterrupted administration of justice, several incidents suggested that these principles were sometimes violated.
 Note that various articles of the Constitution guaranteeing basic rights were suspended during the temporary state of emergency declared in 1987.

 Moreover, the Panamanian government responded with excessive brutality to popular marches and demonstrations in Panama in mid-1987.
 According to a December 1987 United States Senate staff report on Panama, over 1,500 persons were arrested between June and September 1987.
 Credible evidence suggests that many of them were subjected to cruel and inhuman treatment while in jail.